Organisation of a trade fair, exhibition or wholesale market: fixing

 - Relaxation of working time regulations, especially on Sundays and public holidays

 - certain restrictions on the law on the protection of young people at work

 Further information on the topic of "events" can be found in the following services:

 - Organisation of a weekly market

-- Request for fixing,
+- application for determination,

-- Certificate of leadership Document type 0,
+- Certificate of good conduct Document type 0,

 - personal reliability of the applicant

 - Fulfill the requirements of the Industrial Code for the respective type of event

 - suitable venue